-Albuterol delivered to each filter is expressed in absolute values (Fig. 3) and as a percentage of the nominal dose (5 mg albuterol, Fig. 4) at each position.
-There was greater albuterol delivery with the NIVO vibrating-mesh nebulizer placed at the mask (position 3) than with the other 2 testing conditions (P < .001).
-With the Aeroneb Solo nebulizer, delivery was greater when the nebulizer was between the leak valve and the humidifier (position 2) than when the nebulizer was between the ventilator and humidifier (position 1) (P = .002).
+Albuterol delivered to each filter was expressed in absolute terms (Figure 3) and as a percentage of the nominal dose (5mg Albuterol; Figure 4) at each position.
+There was greater albuterol delivered to the lung model filter with the NIVO® VM nebulizer placed at the mask (Position 3) than the other two other testing conditions (P<0.01).
+In the conditions using the Aeroneb Solo nebulizer, greater drug delivery was observed when the nebulizer was placed between the leak valve and the humidifier (Position 2) than when the nebulizer was place between the ventilator and humidifier (Position 1), p<0.01.

-With the nebulizer in position 3, a large amount of albuterol was emitted from the exhalation port during inspiration; this did not occur during the other 2 testing conditions (see Fig. 4).
-All the breaths were triggered by the lung model.
-Nebulizer operation caused no differences in delivered inspiratory pressure, tidal volume, or PEEP.
+With the nebulizer in Position 3, a large amount of albuterol was being emitted from the disposable exhalation port during inspiration that wasn't observed during the other two testing conditions (Figure 4).
+All BiPAP NIV breaths were triggered by the lung model.
+There were no differences between delivered inspiratory pressures, tidal volume, or PEEP related to the operation of the VM nebulizers.